LordOfTrident/gotermio/README.md

 	</a>
 </p>

-A Unix/Linux terminal library for Go that provides functions for styling, cursor movement, clearing and others.
+An UNFINISHED Unix/Linux terminal library for Go that provides functions for styling, cursor movement, clearing and others.

 ## Table of contents